hashinteractive/gatsby-theme-reactor/gatsby-theme-reactor/README.md

   "phone": "(987) 654-3210"
 }
 ```
 Most of the fields in this file are self explanatory but you can fill in your required information.
 The `Project.json` file contains information about projects you've worked on which represent your portfolio/work.
-There will be a page on your website created for each of your projects located at: `/project/my-project-name` and the `Project.json` field will look like:
+There will be a page on your website created for each of your projects located at: `www.domain.com/project/my-project-name` and the `Project.json` file should look like:
 ```
 [
   {